Illinois Tax Credit Scholarship Program

 As a donor, what is the process?

 - At 12:01am (CST) on Jan.
-1, 2019, apply for a "Contribution Authorization Certificate," through your MyTax Illinois account, in the amount you plan to contribute toward the Scholarship Granting Organization.
-Also, designate the region (region 1) and organization to which your contribution should be directed (click here for detailed instructions).
+1, 2020, apply for a "Contribution Authorization Certificate," through your MyTax Illinois account, in the amount you plan to contribute toward the Scholarship Granting Organization.
+Also, designate the region where you want to donate, not necessarily where you live (Cristo Rey is Region 1), and organization to which your contribution should be directed (click here for detailed instructions).

 - Corporate donors may not restrict their contributions to schools, only SGOs.
 We ask our corporate supporters to continue their regular giving to Cristo Rey or, at least, choose Empower Illinois or Big Shoulders Fund.
 Individual donors should choose Cristo Rey Jesuit High School as a beneficiary and either Empower Illinois or Big Shoulders Fund as the region 1 pass-through SGO entity.